 Recruitment of juveniles

 Our assessment of tree recruitment focussed on beech saplings (woody stems >1.3 m height and <10 cm DBH) and seedlings.
-We tested for relationships between the density of seedlings and saplings, and canopy openness and grazing pressure using generalised linear mixed models.
+We tested for relationships between the seedling and sapling density, and canopy openness and grazing pressure using generalised linear mixed models.
 To determine whether the widespread loss of smaller stems observed in a previous study at the site (Martin et al. 2015) was largely attributable to growth of individuals into other size classes or mortality, we tracked the fate of each sapling recorded.
 As part of this we also calculated the annual mortality rate, m, as defined by Sheil, Burslem & Alder (1995):

 m=1-N0N11/t